-At our 2019 annual meeting, shareholders approved our 2018 named executive officer pay by over 96 percent of the votes cast.
-In light of the overwhelming approval from our shareholders, we have not changed the overall structure of our named executive officer pay program for 2019.
+At our 2021 virtual annual meeting, shareholders approved our 2020 named executive officer pay by 98.7 percent of the votes cast.
+In light of the overwhelming approval from our shareholders, we have not changed the overall structure of our named executive officer pay program for 2021.
 We continue to use the same executive pay components and operate within the parameters our shareholders previously approved.